-Accessible and fully-supported temporary loans from the Horniman collections to other institutions
+Accessible and fully-supported short term loans from the Horniman collections to other institutions

 This project offers museum objects on short term loan to other institutions.
 The objects chosen for the project have either been in storage for a number of years or on display but with limited information.